raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 The CameraData class stores the context required for each camera instance and is usually responsible for opening all Devices used in the capture pipeline.

-We can now implement the ``init`` method for our example Pipeline Handler to create a new V4L2 video device from the media entity, which we can specify using the `MediaDevice::getEntityByName`_ method from the MediaDevice.
+We can now implement the ``init`` function for our example Pipeline Handler to create a new V4L2 video device from the media entity, which we can specify using the `MediaDevice::getEntityByName`_ function from the MediaDevice.
 As our example is based upon the simplistic Vivid test device, we only need to open a single capture device named 'vivid-000-vid-cap' by the device.

 .. _MediaDevice::getEntityByName: http://libcamera.org/api-html/classlibcamera_1_1MediaDevice.html#ad5d9279329ef4987ceece2694b33e230